-If all women, or almost, observe more or less white traces in their panties at the end of the day, few of them know where they come from, and especially to what extent they are a great tool to manage one's fertility naturally!
+While almost all women notice more or less white traces in their panties at the end of the day, few of them know where they come from, and above all how they are a fantastic tool for managing fertility naturally!

-Often considered at best random, at worst dirty or shameful, these white or yellowish secretions are however completely normal and contribute to good intimate health.
-Each one of them has a precise role, which is why they do not all appear at the same time and why it is possible to observe changes in vaginal secretions as the days go by.
+Often considered at best random, at worst dirty or shameful, these white or yellowish secretions are nonetheless completely normal and contribute to good intimate health.
+Each one has a specific role to play, which is why they don't all appear at the same time, and why changes in vaginal secretions can be observed day by day.

-We are therefore going to take a look at the different types of discharge that can be observed in your panties and, for each one, indicate what it has to tell us about your cycle and your fertility.
+So, let's take a look at the different types of discharge you can see in your panties, and what they can tell us about your cycle and fertility.

-What different types of vaginal secretions can we observe?
+What are the different types of vaginal secretions?

-Cervical mucus, the queen of discharge during fertile periods!
+Cervical mucus, the queen of loss during fertile periods!

-This secretion has a somewhat unappealing name, but it is by far the most important.
+Cervical mucus is by far the most important of all secretions.
 Cervical mucus is a secretion produced by the cervix under the effect of estrogen (a sex hormone produced mainly in the first part of the cycle).
 In other words, cervical mucus appears when women are about to ovulate.
-As the future egg grows, the number of estrogens produced increases and the mucus becomes more viscous.
+As the future ovum grows, the number of estrogens produced increases, and the mucus becomes more viscous.

-Its profile therefore changes in the days preceding ovulation, initially rather sticky, it becomes creamier and then very viscous or even liquid at the time of ovulation.
-It is therefore a wonderful pre-integrated fertility index on which the cycle observation methods are based, allowing to identify its fertile and infertile days.
-And when it is not visible enough, it is important to encourage it to improve fertility because without mucus, fertilization is not possible.
-Indeed, spermatozoa cannot survive without it in the acidity of the vagina, so it is the cervical mucus that will allow spermatozoa to live up to 5 days in the female genital tract.
-So when there is mucus, you are fertile, and even more precisely, when there is more liquid mucus, you are very fertile!
+Its profile therefore evolves in the days leading up to ovulation: initially rather sticky, it becomes creamier and then very viscous or even liquid at the moment of ovulation.
+It's a marvellous pre-integrated fertility indicator, and the basis of cycle observation methods for identifying fertile and infertile days.
+And when it's not sufficiently visible, it's important to encourage it to improve fertility, because without mucus, fertilization is impossible.
+Sperm can't survive without it in the acidity of the vagina, so it's cervical mucus that enables sperm to live for up to 5 days in the female genital tract.
+So when there's mucus, you're fertile, and even more precisely, when there's more liquid mucus, you're very fertile!

-As soon as the mucus dries up or even disappears, it means that ovulation has passed.
-Moreover, in symptothermy (science of cycle observation), the observation of mucus is always combined with the taking of temperature to validate a successful ovulation because the body temperature increases slightly after ovulation.
+As soon as the mucus dries out or even disappears, ovulation has passed.
+In symptothermy (the science of cycle observation), mucus observation is always combined with temperature measurement to validate successful ovulation, as body temperature rises slightly after ovulation.

-To summarize, cervical mucus is produced in the days before ovulation, during a fertile period of about 5 days.
+To recap, cervical mucus is produced in the days leading up to ovulation, during a fertile period of around 5 days.

-Nevertheless, it is still possible to observe traces in her panties the rest of the time.
-Why is this?
+Nevertheless, it's still possible to see traces in her panties the rest of the time.
+But why?
 Because other secretions are produced, we explain:

-If the cervical mucus is easily recognizable since it is rather wet, viscous and thick (it is often compared to a raw egg white at the time of ovulation), the rest of the time, menstruating people can have constant secretions that look more like a "pasty crust" in the underwear, but that people will not necessarily feel when wiping themselves in the toilet (unlike mucus that makes the paper slip!).
+While cervical mucus is easily recognizable as rather moist, viscous and thick (it's often compared to a raw egg white at the moment of ovulation), the rest of the time, menstruating people may have constant secretions that look more like a "pasty crust" in their underwear, but which they won't necessarily feel when wiping themselves on the toilet (unlike mucus, which makes paper slide!).
 This is commonly known as white discharge.
-This is made up of two things:
+It's made up of two things:

-- The infertile version of cervical mucus, which doesn't leak out but sticks to the cervix, blocking access when you're not fertile.
-This dry, sticky mucus can break down a little and give these pasty secretions.
+- The infertile version of cervical mucus, which doesn't flow but sticks to the cervix, blocking access when you're not fertile.
+This dry, sticky mucus can break down a little, giving rise to these pasty secretions.

-- Vaginal cells, which flake off and also leave this dry and whitish appearance in the underwear.
+- Vaginal cells, which flake off and also leave a dry, whitish appearance in the underwear.

-This mix of infertile mucus and shedding vaginal cells can result in a white discharge that can be seen throughout the cycle.
-Some women will never see it, others will have it every day, others only on certain days.
-In any case, it is totally normal, each menstruating person being different.
+This mix of infertile mucus and detached vaginal cells can result in a white discharge that can be observed throughout the cycle.
+Some women will never see any, others will see it every day, others only on certain days.
+In any case, it's totally normal, as every menstruating person is different.

-The trick is to know how to distinguish these sticky secretions from wet mucus, in order to recognize the fertile period when you are about to ovulate (when the wet sensation of fertile mucus appears) and when you are coming out of it and therefore have no chance of pregnancy (when you have a drier sensation and only observe white discharge or nothing at all).
+The art lies in knowing how to distinguish these sticky secretions from moist mucus, so as to recognize the fertile period when you're about to ovulate (when the moist sensation typical of fertile mucus appears) and when you're coming out of it and therefore have no likelihood of pregnancy (when you have a drier sensation and observe only white discharge or nothing at all).

-White discharge and cervical mucus are two types of secretions produced naturally by the body.
+White discharge and cervical mucus are two types of secretion produced naturally by the body.

 But another type of secretion can be observed:

-After sexual intercourse, several types of secretions can be observed.
-These may include:
+After intercourse, several types of secretions can be observed.
+These include s

-- Cyprine, produced before or during intercourse under the effect of desire by the Bartholin glands, located at the entrance to the vagina.
-It is actually the fluid of sexual excitement, which allows better lubrication of the vagina and vulva during sexual intercourse.
-In principle, it only flows before or during intercourse, so there is little risk of confusing it with mucus or white discharge.
+- Cyprine, produced before or during intercourse under the effect of desire by Bartholin's glands, located at the entrance to the vagina.
+Cyprine is actually a sexual arousal fluid, which helps lubricate the vagina and vulva during intercourse.
+In principle, it only flows before or during intercourse, so there's little risk of it being confused with mucus or white discharge.

-- Seminal fluid, or semen: this secretion is produced by people with a penis and can be observed following penetrative sex.
-Nevertheless, it is possible to find it until the day after an intercourse.
-It can be difficult to differentiate between semen and mucus.
-One technique is the glass of water technique.
-This consists of taking the liquid and putting it in a glass of water: if the material remains in one piece, either by floating or by settling at the bottom of the glass, it is cervical mucus.
-If it dissolves, it is semen (or cyprine or even infertile white discharge).
+- Seminal fluid, or sperm: this secretion is produced by people with penises and can be observed following penetrative sex.
+However, it can be found up to the day after intercourse.
+It can then be difficult to differentiate sperm from mucus.
+One technique is the glass-of-water technique.
+This involves taking a sample of liquid and placing it in a glass of water: if the material remains in one piece, either floating or settling to the bottom of the glass, it is cervical mucus.
+If, on the other hand, it dissolves, it's sperm (or cyprin, or even infertile white discharge).
 Only cervical mucus does not dissolve in water!
-Making this distinction is particularly important for women who want to get pregnant, as this is a time when it is essential to pay attention to your cervical mucus in order to calculate your ovulation and fertility period.
-However, it is also a time when the recurrence of intercourse is multiplied and it is difficult to differentiate sperm from cervical mucus.
+Making this distinction is particularly important for women who want to become pregnant, as this is a time when it's essential to pay attention to your cervical mucus in order to calculate your ovulation and fertility period.
+But it's also a time when intercourse is more frequent and it's difficult to differentiate between sperm and cervical mucus.

-Finally, menstruating women may also notice at certain times an odorous or unusually colored discharge.
-In fact, all the secretions mentioned so far are normally transparent, white or even yellowish or slightly pink, and practically odorless.
-However, as soon as the secretion has a strong odor (often rotten fish) or an unusual color (especially green or gray), it is a sign of a fungus, vaginosis or other infection that needs to be treated.
-If this is the case for you, we recommend that you see a doctor.
-The same applies if the discharge is accompanied by itching, burning, pain or fever.
+Last but not least, menstruating women may at times experience an odorous or unusually coloured discharge.
+In fact, all the secretions mentioned so far are normally transparent, white or even yellowish or slightly pinkish, and practically odorless.
+However, as soon as the secretion has a strong odour (often of rotten fish) or an unusual color (particularly green or grey), it's a sign of mycosis, vaginosis or another infection that needs to be treated.
+If this is the case for you, we advise you to consult a doctor.
+The same applies if your discharge s is accompanied by itching, burning, pain or fever.

-So that's it for the map of secretions that you can find in your panties.
-As you can see, the one that is most important to recognize is cervical mucus!
-Whether you are planning to have a baby or you want to manage your contraception naturally and avoid the fertile period, or just to reconnect with your cycle, it is our best integrated indicator!
+So much for mapping the secretions you can find in your panties.
+As you can see, the one that's most important to recognize is cervical mucus!
+Whether you're planning to have a baby, want to manage your contraception naturally and avoid the fertile period, or just want to reconnect with your cycle, cervical mucus is your best integrated indicator!

-I hope that this overview will have allowed you to make the distinction and you understood it, in case of doubt, we draw our glass of water!
+I hope this overview has enabled you to make the distinction, and as you can see, when in doubt, draw your glass of water!